History of Caring for Our Elders

 The Dark Ages

 During the Dark Ages in Europe, old age was frequently seen as a positive evil, and old people were often denigrated and feared (as demonstrated by the frequent witch trials).
-Art during the period, which invariably conveyed religious themes, portrayed the elderly as grotesque – an effort to discourage materialism and attachment to the body.
+Art during the period, which invariably conveyed religious themes, portrayed the elderly as grotesque, as part of an effort to discourage materialism and attachment to the body.

 The Age of Enlightenment

 The kernels of the modern care system developed in the mid-1800’s.
-As an alternatives to state-run institutions for the elderly, fraternal organizations, tradesmen, and religious groups began to open nonprofit homes for seniors.
-Stephenson writes that these organizations, often called “benevolent societies”, were “affiliated with nearly every ethnic, religious, trade, profession, and social group imaginable.”
-Examples of these groups include the German Benevolent Society, the Odd Fellows, Masons, and Knights of Columbus.
-Young member of these groups would pay into a pool that would operate much like a pension plan today.
+As an alternatives to state-run institutions for the elderly, fraternal organizations, tradesmen and religious groups began to open nonprofit homes for seniors.
+Examples of these groups include the German Benevolent Society, the Odd Fellows, Masons and Knights of Columbus.
+Young members of these groups would pay into a pool that would operate much like a pension plan today.
 The homes that they operated were often quite nice, and some still operate today.
-Stephenson wrote, “In sharp contrast to the poorhouses, the voluntary and charitable facilities seemed luxurious.
-Many were newly-constructed buildings, built specifically to house the elderly, and others were stately old mansions whose owners had died.

-Furthermore, governments across the world Western world began instituting programs that provided income to older people who were no longer able to work.
-The first pension for retired workers was instituted in Germany in the 1880′s but other nations were slow to follow.
-It was the Great Depression that provided impetus for the United States to finally create its own “old age pension”, and in 1935 Social Security was passed under the leadership of Franklin Delano Roosevelt.
-Now nearly every developed nation provides a pension for retired workers.
+Furthermore, governments across the world Western world began instituting social welfare programs that provided income to older people who were no longer able to work.
+The first pension for retired workers was instituted in Germany in the 1880s but other nations were slow to follow.
+It was the Great Depression that provided impetus for the U.S. to finally create its own “old age pension,” and in 1935, Social Security was passed under the leadership of Franklin Delano Roosevelt.
+Now, nearly every developed nation provides a pension for retired workers.
 And just 30 years later in 1965, Medicare and Medicaid were formed, helping to ensure that seniors had access to medical care no matter what their means.

 Age related health issues are being made a priority too.
 For example, Obama administration has made Alzheimer’s disease research a priority and set an optimistic goal of finding a cure for Alzheimer’s by 2025, dedicating significant funding to the mission.